Leave of Absence

 - Personal Leave of Absence

 A student in good academic standing may, at any time, request a leave of absence for a specified period of time not to exceed one year.
 This type of LOA may be requested in order to take time for research, clinical work at another site without academic credit, international travel without academic credit, or other types of academic enrichment.
 A Personal LOA can also be taken in order to take additional time for preparation for USMLE Licensing exams.
-The request must be made in writing (e-mail from the UMass email account is acceptable) to the Associate Dean for Student Affairs, who will bring the request to the appropriate Academic Evaluation Board for consideration.
+The request must be made via the Leave of Absence form on the Student Affairs website, which the Associate Dean for Student Affairs will bring to the appropriate Academic Evaluation Board for consideration.
 The appropriate Academic Evaluation Board will determine whether or not such a leave of absence is to be granted, whether or not it can be renewed, and what, if any, conditions for readmission will be set.
 Students on LOA from the School of Medicine as part of an approved UMMS joint program to obtain a dual degree (for example, the MD/PhD program) need not be presented to the appropriate Academic Evaluation Board for approval for LOA or return from LOA.